OIM3640/Text-Analysis-Project/README.md

     79: 'No internet connection message glitch'

 Purpose:
-    As an aspiring Product Manager in the gaming sector, I saw this a great opportunity to conduct a semi-game teardown, through utilizing code to collect prevalent glitches/bugs in the game of choice: Pokemon Go.
+    I've always loved playing games of all kinds, and given this fact, I saw this project as a great opportunity to conduct a semi-game teardown, through utilizing code to collect prevalent glitches/bugs in the game of choice: Pokemon Go.

     But how do I select the most prevalent bugs?